pypeit/PypeIt/doc/cookbook.rst

-Here is the order they tend to be created with a separate doc for how to view each, what they should look like, and how to troubleshoot:.
+Here is the order they tend to be created with a separate doc for how to view each, what they should look like, and how to troubleshoot:

   - View the :doc:`master_bias` image (if you produced one)
   - View the :doc:`master_arc` image
   - TiltImage
   - Check slit edges with the :doc:`master_edges` file
+  - Check the 1D wavelength solution using the :ref:`cookbook-qa` below.
-  - Check the wavelength solution using the :ref:`cookbook-qa` below.
+  - Check the 2D wavelength solution using the :ref:`cookbook-qa` below.

 Note that only a subset of these may be made.
 It depends on your spectrograph and the calibration files input.